rsol1225/rsol1225/README.md

 🛠️ Learning and experimenting with new AI tools - Cursor, Claude, etc.

 ##  🎯 Goals
 Develop innovative AI solutions to solve real-world problems.
 Grow as a software engineer by applying my skills in impactful projects.

+ I hope you got to learn a little bit more about me!